Workforce Readiness and 21st Century Skills

 Publisher: Oxford University Press

 This edited volume presents different viewpoints on response distortion in assessment.
-The contributors the definition of “faking,” the possible reasons for it, and the types of tests that can be manipulated.
+The contributors consider the definition of “faking,” the possible reasons for it, and the types of tests that can be manipulated.
 Learn more on the publisher's website.

 For a more comprehensive list of ETS publications, visit Workforce Readiness and 21st Century Skills Initiative.